-The HREC has responsibility to not only verify that the research is sound but to also confirm the potential benefits of the study outweigh the potential risks.
+The HREC has responsibility to not only verify that the research is sound but to also confirm the potential benefits of the study justify the potential risks.
 An institution not only has responsibility for making certain ethical review is provided where appropriate but also has responsibility for the ongoing appropriate governance of research.
 These responsibilities are outlined in the National Statement.
 Bellberry both reviews the study and ensures that appropriate governance is in place.

 Our focus in the HREC review process is on Quality and Timeliness of Review, and our turnaround time is approximately 20 working days from submission of application to the review decision (this does not include the time the application is back with the investigator).
 Bellberry was recognised by the 2012 McKeon Review as “setting the benchmark” for Australian HREC review services.

 - Bellberry operates using an electronic submission process and a dedicated virtual collaboration environment.
 This enables geographically-disparate Investigators, Sponsors, Institutions and Committee members to interact on each submission and is used by Bellberry to support swift turnaround.
 Investigators use the electronic portal not only for initial submission but for subsequent cycles of questions and answers with the HREC.

 - As a specialist service provider, Bellberry provides a dedicated secretariat of 1.8FTE per HREC.
 User support is available by telephone 0830-1700 5 days per week.

 - The Bellberry team undertakes pre-submission triage to ensure applications and supporting documentation are in the best possible shape for review by HREC, and will work with individual Investigators as required to support the review process.